vitejs/vite-plugin-vue2/README.md

 <img :src="_imports_0" />
 ```

-By default the following tag/attribute combinations are transformed, and can be configured using the `template.transformAssetUrls` option.
+By default, the following tag/attribute combinations are transformed, and can be configured using the `template.transformAssetUrls` option.

 ```js
 {